 - 1. Enables an individual to focus his/ her abilities, opportunities and efforts towards one major goal. - 2.
 It also enables individuals to maximise their potential with an aim of achieving their aspiration. - 3.
 Career choice also places individuals at their most suitable career hence enhancing productivity. - 4.
 It helps individuals develop skills. - 5.
-It enhances productivity in one's field. - 6.
-It brings the uniqueness of individuals therefore enabling complementarity at work. - 7.
-It can always create a team of employees prepared enough for their fields of work. - 8.
+It enhances productivity in one's field. - It brings the uniqueness of individuals therefore enabling complementarity at work. - It can always create a team of employees prepared enough for their fields of work. - 8.
 Career planning reduces labor turn over that is the number of people losing jobs.

-7.4 Importance of career choice in achieving personal financial goals students should be able to explain how their future career would help them achieve their financial goals.
+7.4 Importance of career choice in achieving personal financial goals their future career would help them achieve their financial goals.